Minigolf makes its return to Lawrence with downtown’s Sinkers Lounge; new tabletop golf is also part of venture

 “I don’t know that we would have done this without at least the hope that will come to fruition,” he said.

-The Lawrence Sinkers project has been two years in the making since the Baysingers purchased the building from the former Signs of Life owners.
+The Lawrence Sinkers project has been more than a year in the making since the Baysingers purchased the building from the former Signs of Life owners.
 A part of the enterprise opened about a year ago.
 Blade & Timber is an ax-throwing business that features six lanes where people can pay to test their skills at how accurately they can throw an ax at a target.

 If the name sounds familiar, the Baysingers had opened a Blade & Timber location on Massachusetts Street — where The Raven Bookstore is today — but it closed after a devastating fire in 2019.